UtrechtUniversity/yoda/docs/design/external_user_service.md

 An external user must be able to authenticate themselves via any available iRODS interface that offers PAM login.

-### Changing the password of an external user
-An external user must be able to change their password.
-They must provide their old password and type their new password twice.
-Password restrictions based on information security guidelines must be applied.

-### Resetting the password of an external user
+### Resetting or changing the password of an external user
 An external user must be able to reset their password.
 When a user submits their e-mail address to the external user service, they will receive a password reset link.
-Password restrictions based on information security guidelines must be applied.
+Password restrictions based on information security guidelines are applied.

 ### Removing external users
 > *NOTE: How removal of external user accounts should work is not yet